Bruxelles, Manitoba

 Bruxelles is a small community located in the Municipality of Lorne, Manitoba, Canada.
 It was founded in 1892 by Belgian immigrants.

+History

 The name was chosen by Archbishop Alexandre-Antonin Taché of Roman Catholic Archdiocese of Saint Boniface partially because of the origin of the local settlers and also because it was the home city of the communities first Parish priest, Father G. Willems.
 Also, the French spelling was chosen (rather than the Dutch name Brussel or the English name Brussels) most likely because the Archbishop and the archdiocese were Francophone.

 The original town site lay some 3 km (two miles) north of its current location.
 It was moved because the original town site was considered a poor location.

+Film

 The community was the setting for the 2003 National Film Board of Canada animated short Louise, which explored a day in the life of filmmaker Anita Lebeau's 96-year-old Belgian Canadian grandmother, Louise Marginet, a Bruxelles resident.

-Its postal code is R0G 0G0.